Diocletian Palace Gates Split

 A Passage Through Time

 At the eastern frontier of the palace lies Porta Orientalis, a gateway with roots in Roman history.
 This entrance, also known as the Silver Gate, served as a passageway from the east to the west, guiding travellers along the main street, Decumanus, towards the Iron Gate and Pjaca, the bustling central city square.
-While not as extravagantly adorned as its Golden counterpart, the Silver Gate boasts a unique charm, its history is interwoven with periods of closure and reconstruction.
+While not as extravagantly adorned as its Golden counterpart, the Silver Gate boasts a unique charm; its history is interwoven with periods of closure and reconstruction.

-The Resilience of Silver A Glimpse into the Past
+The Resilience of Silver: A Glimpse into the Past

-Closed from the Middle Ages until 1952, the Silver Gate underwent extensive reconstruction during the Baroque church Dušica’s destruction.
+Closed from the Middle Ages until 1952, the Silver Gate underwent extensive reconstruction during the Baroque church of Dušica’s destruction.
 The remnants of octagonal towers on either side hint at the gate’s original splendour and the robust control it exerted over entrances from the north, east, and west.
 Today, those who pass through these gates can tread upon the ancient pavement of Decumanus, once traversed by Diocletian’s subjects.
 The Silver Gate, a witness to centuries of history, gained a poignant chapter in 2000 AD when Pope John Paul II graced it with his presence, admiring the beauty of St Domnius’s Cathedral.

 Beyond the Gates